 Compared to the average American home, small homes are less expensive, use less resources, are more efficient to heat and cool, and cheaper to maintain and repair.

 These are (but for a few) between 400–1200 square feet of floor area — less than half the size of the typical new American home.
-(By way of comparison, homes in our book, Tiny Homes: Simple Shelter, averaged 200–300 sq. ft.)
+(By way of comparison, homes in this book, Tiny Homes: Simple Shelter, averaged 200–300 sq. ft.)

 The homes here — some 65 of them — vary from unique and artistic to simple and low-cost.
 Some are plain, ordinary buildings that provide owners shelter at a reasonable cost — and some are inspiring examples of design, carpentry, craftsmanship, imagination, creativity, and homemaking.